 Smart thermostats are ideal for saving energy during Auburn’s hot, humid summers, and these devices do the same when the temperature starts to drop.
 When you switch your smart thermostat over to heat mode, set the normal temperature to around 68 degrees.
 When you know you’ll be at work or asleep, dial the temperature back by about 10 degrees.
 Program your thermostat to kick on about 30 minutes before you plan to return home or wake up, and you’ll never notice the chill.

 You will notice the energy savings, though.
 Dialing back your thermostat by 10 degrees for at least eight hours a day helps you save as much as 10 percent on your annual heating and cooling bill.

 Your water heater can be a substantial source of energy loss during the winter, even if you try to take shorter showers and baths.
 First, reduce your energy usage by turning down the water heater’s temperature to 140 degrees.
 Then wrap it with an insulating blanket to hold the heat in during this chilly season.

 Prepare for Power Outages

 If you’ve lived in the Auburn area for long, you know that storms can cause power outages all year long.
 In the winter, you don’t want to let a storm catch you unprepared.
 Make sure you have a portable generator handy, along with fuel to power it.
 Keep flashlights, batteries, and heavy blankets close at hand, and stock up on enough non-perishable food to keep you going for about a week.

 Is your home ready for winter weather?
-For insulation, heating system checkups, and other cold weather concerns, contact us at Sensigreen Heating & Air: (334) 366-9237.
+For insulation, heating system checkups, and other cold weather concerns, contact us at Sensigreen Heating, Cooling & Insulation: (334) 366-9237.

 Image provided by Shutterstock